Multigrid Methods for Hellan-Herrmann-Johnson Mixed Method of Kirchhoff Plate Bending Problems: Introduction

-We shall apply the approach developed in~\cite{ChenSaddle} to design an effective multigrid methods for solving \eqref{intro:saddle}.
 The smoother of our multigrid method is a multiplicative Schwarz smoother based on a multilevel decomposition of the null space $\ker(B)$.
-Since the finite element spaces of the HHJ method are nested, the coarse-to-fine intergrid transfer operator are simply the natural injection.
+Since the finite element spaces of the HHJ mixed method are nested, the coarse-to-fine intergrid transfer operator are simply the natural injection.

 The key to the analysis and the algorithm is a stable multilevel decomposition of the null space $\ker(\mathrm{div}\boldsymbol{\mathrm{div}})$.
 To this end, we first establish exact sequences for the HHJ mixed method of Kirchhoff plates in both continuous and discrete levels.
+By the discrete exact sequence, the mixed method \eqref{mfemnew1intro}-\eqref{mfemnew2intro} is equivalent to find $\boldsymbol{\phi}_h\in \widetilde{\mathcal{S}}_h$ such that \cite{KrendlRafetsederZulehner2016}

-After achieving a decomposition of the finite element space for the stress based on the discrete exact sequence for the HHJ method, a stable decomposition and the strengthened Cauchy Schwarz inequality are derived using the standard technique as in~\cite{Xu1992}.
-Then according to the theoretical results developed in~\cite{ChenSaddle}, the contraction number of our V-cycle multigrid HHJ method is bounded away from one uniformly with respect to meshsize with even only one smoothing step.
-Since a stable decomposition is obtained using $L^2$-projection, the full regularity assumption is not needed neither in our approach.
+with $\widetilde{\boldsymbol{\sigma}}_h=\nabla ^s\times\boldsymbol{\phi}_h$.
+After achieving a decomposition of the finite element space for the stress based on the discrete exact sequence for the HHJ mixed method, a stable decomposition and the strengthened Cauchy Schwarz inequality are derived using the standard technique as in~\cite{Xu1992}.
+Then according to the theoretical results developed in~\cite{ChenSaddle}, the contraction number of our V-cycle multigrid HHJ mixed method is bounded away from one uniformly with respect to the mesh size with even only one smoothing step.
+Since a stable decomposition is obtained using the $L^2$-projection, the full regularity assumption is not needed neither in our approach.
 As far as we know, our V-cycle multigrid method is the first work possessing these two merits among the multigrid methods for solving the fourth order partial differential equation directly.